Harris Savides, ASC and director David Fincher plumb the depths of human obsession.

 Most people remember the San Francisco Bay Area of the late 1960s for “flower power” and the Summer of Love.
 But as the decade came to a close, a grim nightmare unfolded in the counterculture mecca.
 On the night of December 20, 1968, two teens in the San Francisco-adjacent town of Benicia were brutally slain by a lone gunman.
 At midnight on July 4, 1969, another young couple was attacked in nearby Vallejo.
 On July 31, cryptic letters arrived at three Bay Area newspapers, including the San Francisco Chronicle; each contained part of a complex cipher.
 The writer warned that unless his coded messages were printed on the front page of each publication, “I will go on a kill rampage.”
 A followup letter soon arrived at the newspaper.
 Opening with the sentence “This is the Zodiac speaking,” the missive detailed the particulars of both crimes.
 The killer had given himself a name and stated his purpose: to taunt and terrify.
 The three-part cipher was soon solved, revealing a hate-filled manifesto.
 In all, he would communicate with such letters and codes on more than 20 occasions.

 One front-line observer to the unfolding story was Chronicle editorial cartoonist Robert Graysmith, who began investigating the case after it became clear that harried law-enforcement officials — hampered by jurisdictional regulations, misleading evidence, and the emergence of more than 2,500 suspects — were powerless to unmask the killer.
 In 1986, Graysmith published his true-crime book Zodiac, which connected disparate clues for the first time and presented theories on the killer’s identity.
-This book formed the basis of the recently released film, photographed by Harris Savides, ASC for director David Fincher.
+This book formed the basis of the recently released feature, photographed by Harris Savides, ASC for director David Fincher.

 In the film, Graysmith (Jake Gyllenhaal), SFPD inspectors Dave Toschi and Bill Armstrong (Mark Ruffalo and Anthony Edwards, respectively), and Chronicle reporter Paul Avery (Robert Downey Jr.) are sucked into the Zodiac’s vortex.
-All four try to manage their growing obsession with the case, but soon find their lives inextricably intertwined with that of a madman.
+All four try to manage their growing obsession with the case, yet soon find their lives inextricably intertwined with that of a madman.
 The case remains unsolved to this day.

 “I grew up on the East Coast, so I’d never heard of the Zodiac before this project,” says Savides, a New York native who had previously collaborated with Fincher on commercials and the features Seven (as an additional photographer; see AC Oct. ’95), and The Game (AC Sept. ’97).
 “I loved the Zodiac script, but I was concerned about the amount of non-cinematic information that had to be conveyed onscreen.
 There was so much exposition, just people talking on the phone or having conversations.
 It was difficult to imagine how it could be done in a visual way.
 I told David we had to figure out ways to make these scenes interesting and cinematic, but our solution was the opposite: to simply have faith in the material and present it truthfully.”

-A native of the Bay Area who has distinct memories of the Zodiac events, Fincher was not interested in repeating any of the techniques that he and Darius Khondji, ASC, AFC had used on Seven, a fictional serial-killer drama.
+A native of the Bay Area who has distinct childhood memories of the Zodiac events, Fincher was not interested in repeating any of the techniques that he and Darius Khondji, ASC, AFC had used on Seven, a fictional serial-killer drama.
 “It was our hope not to be another one of those movies,” says Fincher.
 “Harris and I had done enough work on Seven to not redo that [style].
 Part of the approach on Zodiac was to make it look mundane enough for people to accept that what they’re watching is the truth.
 We didn’t want to hype anything or design anything to be seductive.”